Our CPA Firm Practice Management Series taps into proprietary consulting methods

 The merger market is in frenzy, yet few firms have experience with mergers.
 Our step-by-step guide provides the keys to implementing successful mergers: assessing cultural fit, critical negotiating terms, pricing strategies, due diligence and legal issues.

 Updated for 2018, an invaluable resource for new hires that explains how CPA firms work as a business.
 Use it as part of new employee orientation and onboarding programs to give new employees a solid foundation in the workings of a typical firm.

-Best practices for managing and structuring the leadership group; descriptions of both partnership and corporate styles; role of the managing partner and firm administrator; how decisions get made; voting; the role of a partner and how the organization changes as the firm grows.
+Best practices for managing and structuring the leadership group; descriptions of both partnership and corporate styles; role of the managing partner and firm administrator; decision making; voting; the role of a partner and how the organization changes as the firm grows.

 Many firms hire outside facilitators for their retreats.
 But the majority. especially those under $15M, facilitate their own.
 In both cases, this all-new edition serves as a complete resource guide to convening a partner retreat that leads to action.